teaksoon/libsk_oled/README.md

 - _cha     - ASCII Char ( 32 to 126 )

-The following are functions for the "G" Version Only ( with pixel level graphics )
+The following are functions for the "G" Version Only ( Pixel Based graphics )
 ---
 1. sk_oled_showDot(_row,_col,_state ) - display a single dot on the screen
 2. sk_oled_showHLine(_row,_col,_len,_state) - Draw Horizontal Line